-- after the reporting date, on 11 January 2024, KRUK S.A. provided a declaration on voluntary submission to enforcement under Art.
-777.1.5 of the Code of Civil Procedure for up to PLN 150,000 thousand, which will expire on or before 31 December 2028; - after the reporting date, on 14 February 2024, an agreement was executed between KRUK S.A. and Alior Bank S.A. creating a financial and registered pledge over investment certificates.

-The pledge was created up to the maximum amount of PLN 150,000 thousand.
+- On 11 January 2024, KRUK S.A. submitted a notarised consent to enforcement under Art.
+777.1.5 of the Code of Civil Procedure for up to PLN 150,000 thousand, which will expire on or before 31 December 2031; - On 14 February 2024, an agreement was executed between KRUK S.A. and Alior Bank S.A. to create a financial and registered pledge over investment certificates.
+The registered pledge was created up to the maximum amount of PLN 150,000 thousand.

-After the reporting date, on 8 February 2024, a non-revolving working capital facility agreement was executed between Prokura NFW FIZ, KRUK S.A. and PKO BP S.A. of Warsaw.
-The facility of up to PLN

-39,300 thousand was granted until 7 February 2029.
+On 8 February 2024, a non-revolving working capital facility agreement was executed between Prokura NFW FIZ, KRUK S.A. and PKO BP S.A. of Warsaw.
+The facility has a maximum amount of PLN 39,300 thousand and matures on 7 February 2029.
 In order to secure the repayment of Prokura NFW FIZ's liabilities under the agreement:

-- on 8 February 2024, an agreement amending the agreement creating a financial pledge over a bank account of 5 October 2021 was executed between Prokura NFW FIZ and PKO BP S.A., - on 8 February 2024, an agreement amending the agreement creating a financial pledge over a bank account of 5 October 2021 was executed between KRUK S.A. and PKO BP S.A., - on 8 February 2024, a surety agreement was executed between KRUK S.A. and PKO BP S.A. under which KRUK S.A. provided a surety for the borrower's liabilities of up to PLN 58,950 thousand, - on 14 February 2024, Prokura NFW FIZ and KRUK S.A. provided declarations on voluntary submission to enforcement under Art.
-777.1.5 of the Code of Civil Procedure for up to PLN 58,950 thousand, which will expire on or before 7 February 2032.
+On 8 February 2024, an amendment to the agreement creating a financial pledge over a bank account of 5 October 2021 was executed between Prokura NFW FIZ and PKO BP S.A.;

+- on 8 February 2024, an agreement amending the agreement creating a financial pledge over a bank account of 5 October 2021 was executed between KRUK S.A. and PKO BP S.A., - on 8 February 2024, a surety agreement was executed between KRUK S.A. and PKO BP S.A. under which KRUK S.A. provided a surety for the borrower's liabilities of up to PLN 58,950 thousand, - On 14 February 2024, Prokura NFW FIZ and KRUK S.A. submitted notarised consents to enforcement under Art.
+777.1.5 of the Code of Civil Procedure for up to PLN 58,950 thousand, which will expire on or before 7 February 2032; - On 10 July 2024, Prokura NFW FIZ entered into an agreement with PKO BP S.A. to create a registered pledge over a set of rights (debt portfolios owned by Prokura NFW FIZ).
+The registered pledge was created up to the maximum amount of PLN 58,950 thousand.

-After the reporting date, on 28 February 2024, a revolving working capital facility agreement was executed between KRUK S.A. and VeloBank S.A. of Warsaw.
-The facility of up to PLN 118,000 thousand was granted until 28 February 2029.
-In order to secure the repayment of KRUK S.A.'s liabilities under the agreement, after the reporting date:
+On 28 February 2024, a revolving working capital facility agreement was executed between KRUK S.A. and VeloBank S.A. of Warsaw.
+The facility has a maximum amount of PLN 118,000 thousand and matures on 28 February 2029.
+In order to secure the repayment of KRUK S.A.'s liabilities under the agreement, on 7 March 2024:

-- on 7 March 2024, KRUK S.A. provided a declaration on voluntary submission to enforcement under Art.
-777.1.5 of the Code of Civil Procedure for up to PLN 177,000 thousand, which will expire on or before 1 March 2031, - on 7 March 2024, an agreement was executed between KRUK S.A. and VeloBank S.A. creating a financial and registered pledge over investment certificates.
-The pledge was created up to the maximum amount of PLN 177,000 thousand.
+- KRUK S.A. submitted a notarised consent to enforcement under Art.
+777.1.5 of the Code of Civil Procedure for up to PLN 177,000 thousand, which will expire on or before 1 March 2031; - An agreement was executed between KRUK S.A. and VeloBank S.A. creating a financial and registered pledge over investment certificates.
+The registered pledge was created up to the maximum amount of PLN 177,000 thousand.

-After the reporting date, on 28 February 2024, an agreement amending the non-revolving working capital facility agreement of 22 December 2021 was executed between KRUK S.A. and VeloBank S.A. of Warsaw, extending the availability period of the facility until 31 December 2028.
-In order to secure the repayment of liabilities arising under the agreement, after the reporting date, on 7 March 2024, KRUK S.A. provided a declaration on voluntary submission to enforcement under Art.
+On 28 February 2024, an amendment to the non-revolving working capital facility agreement of 22 December 2021 was executed between KRUK S.A. and VeloBank S.A. of Warsaw, extending the availability period of the facility until 31 December 2028.
+In order to secure the repayment of liabilities arising under the agreement, on 7 March 2024, KRUK S.A. submitted a notarised consent to enforcement under Art.
 777.1.5 of the Code of Civil Procedure for up to PLN 150,000 thousand, which will expire on or before 31 December 2030.